Generic Name: Tetracycline hydrochloride

 Tetracycline - Clinical Pharmacology

-Tetracyclines are readily absorbed and are bound to plasma proteins in varying degrees.
+Tetracyclines are readily absorbed and are bound to plasma protein in varying degrees.
 They are concentrated by the liver in the bile and excreted in the urine and feces at high concentrations in a biologically active form.

 Tetracyclines are primarily bacteriostatic and exert their antimicrobial effect by the inhibition of protein synthesis.
 Tetracycline is active against a wide range of gram-negative and gram-positive organisms.
 The drugs in the Tetracycline class have closely similar antimicrobial spectra, and cross-resistance among them is common.
 While in vitro studies have demonstrated the susceptibility of most strains of the following microorganisms, clinical efficacy for infections other than those included in the INDICATIONS AND USAGE section has not been documented.